 Pyrethrin

 Pyrethrin is a pesticide treatment used by families to get rid of lice.
-This is the active ingredient in many OTC lice treatments like RID.
-By following the instructions included, you can potentially get rid of lice, however, it is losing its effectiveness, as the bugs have become resistant (look up “super lice”) and it does not kill lice eggs.
+This is the active ingredient in many OTC products like RID.
+By following the instructions included, you can potentially eliminate some adult lice, however, it is losing its effectiveness, as the bugs have become resistant (look up “super lice”) and it does not kill lice eggs.
 It can also come with undesirable side effects.
-We receive many calls from parents who have followed the instructions exactly but have still been unable to find relief from their lice infestation, leading them to seek out alternative head lice solutions like natural treatments or hiring a professional service.

 Lindane